ILIAS-eLearning/ILIAS/Services/Mail/README.md

 provide text templates for a 'User-to-User Email' in a specific context.

-Often tutors / admins send the mails with the same purpose and texts to course members, e.g. to ask them if they have problems with the course because they have not used the course yet.
+Often tutors / admins send the emails with the same purpose and texts to course members, e.g. to ask them if they have problems with the course because they have not used the course yet.

-A module or service MAY announce its mail template contexts to the system by adding them to their respective *module.xml* or *service.xml*.
+A module or service MAY announce its email template contexts to the system by adding them to their respective *module.xml* or *service.xml*.
 The template context id has to be globally unique.